Tina Charles (basketball): Washington Mystics (2021)

 On April 15, 2020, Charles was traded to the Washington Mystics.
 Charles was medically excused for the shortened 2020 season on July 17, 2020, due to her condition with extrinsic asthma, which impacts her immune system and put her at risk in the coronavirus pandemic.

 Since 2013, Charles has donated her full WNBA salary to the charity she started, Hopey's Heart Foundation.
 In 2020, Charles announced she would direct that year's salary to support the Black Lives Matter movement.
 After two seasons with the Mystics - one sitting out in 2020 - Charles and the Mystics did not re-sign with each other during the 2022 offseason.

 Phoenix Mercury (2022)

 On February 4, 2022, Charles signed with the Phoenix Mercury.
 Charles joined the Mercury in hopes of winning a title, but the team struggled and wasn't in title contention through the first 18 games of the 2022 season.
 On June 25, 2022, Charles and the Mercury agreed to a buyout from her contract - officially ending her time in Phoenix.
 Charles appeared in 16 games for the Mercury and averaged 17.3 points.

 Seattle Storm (2022)

 Charles signed with the Seattle Storm on June 28, 2022.

 Atlanta Dream (2024)

 Charles signed with the Atlanta Dream on February 1, 2024 after not being signed to a team for the 2023 season.

-Return to Connecticut (2025–present)
+Return to Connecticut (2025)

 On February 2, 2025, Charles signed as a free agent with the Connecticut Sun, returning to the team that drafted her 15 years before.

+Athletes Unlimited

+In 2026, Charles joined Athletes Unlimited Pro Basketball for its fifth season, adding to her professional résumé following an extensive WNBA and international career.

+On May 5, 2026, Charles officially announced her retirement.